How Much Does a Crankshaft Position Sensor Replacement Cost?

 Your action plan: How to get it done right

-• Discuss related parts: If access overlaps, ask about cam sensors, belts and the front crank seal.
+If access overlaps, ask about cam sensors, belts and the front crank seal.
 Bundling can save money.
+The Jerry app can give you quotes on multiple services at once.

 DIY vs. Pro: What to expect